Mariano Gomez (priest)

-Mariano Gómes de los Ángeles (/es/; August 2, 1799 – February 17, 1872), often known by his birth name Mariano Gómez y Custodio or Mariano Gomez in modern orthography, was a Filipino Catholic priest who was falsely accused of mutiny by the Spanish colonial authorities in the Philippines in the 19th century.
+Mariano Gómes de los Ángeles (/es/; August 2, 1799 – February 17, 1872), often known by his birth name Mariano Gómez y Custodia or Mariano Gomez in modern orthography, was a Filipino Catholic priest who was falsely accused of mutiny by the Spanish colonial authorities in the Philippines in the 19th century.
 He was placed in a mock trial and summarily executed in Manila along with two other clergymen collectively known as the Gomburza.
 Gomes was the oldest of the three priests and spent his life writing about abuses against Filipino priests.